-The pharmacy resident will apply lean principles and participate in accreditation assessment activities, root cause analysis and process redesign of incident types and workflow redesign and optimization.
+The pharmacy resident will apply lean principals and participate in accreditation assessment activities, root cause analysis and process redesign of incident types and work flow redesign and optimization.

 Clinical management and the pharmacy resident will coordinate on topic selection.
 A phased approach will be used for the resident’s research project.
 The pharmacy resident will be responsible for topic development, securing IRB approval, and data collection and analysis.
-Residency project results are presented at AMCP Annual Meeting and submitted for publication in JMCP.
+Residency project results are presented at AMCP Annual Meeting (or other mutually acceptable meeting) and submitted for publication in JMCP.

 Residents are also able to enroll in the Teaching Certification Program through D’Youville College School of Pharmacy, located in Buffalo, NY.